Email Marketing Strategy: 5 Steps to Make Your List Actually Work

 When you have a business to run, it's so easy to let "send regular emails" slip off your to-do list.
 You start telling yourself you'll send one next week.
 Months go by.
 And when you've got something to launch or sell, your list barely remembers who you are.

+Your subscribers would rather hear from an imperfect you regularly than a polished you never.
 This is one of the most important email marketing best practices: showing up beats being perfect every single time.
 (Ask me how I know.)

 4. Use a Strategic Mix of Selling and Value